 Meme-Allergy - Text by Glenn Grant A form of intolerance; a condition which causes a person to react in an unusually extreme manner when exposed to a specific semiotic stimulus, or meme-allergen.
 Exo-toxic meme-complexes typically confer dangerous meme-allergies on their hosts.
 Often, the actual meme-allergens need not be present, but merely perceived to be present, to trigger a reaction.
 Common meme-allergies include homophobia, paranoid anti-Communism, and porno phobia.
 Common forms of meme-allergic reaction are censorship, vandalism, belligerent verbal abuse, and physical violence.

-Meme-complex, Memeplex - Text by Glenn Grant A set of mutually-assisting memes which have co-evolved a symbiotic relationship.
-Religious and political dogmas, social movements, artistic styles, traditions and customs, chain letters, paradigms, languages, etc. are meme-complexes.
+Meme-complex, Memeplex - Text by Glenn Grant Also sometimes called a memeticity.
+A set of mutually-assisting memes which have co-evolved a symbiotic relationship.
+Religious and political dogmas, social movements, artistic styles, traditions and customs, chain letters, paradigms, languages, and so on are meme-complexes.
 Types of co-memes commonly found in a scheme are called the: bait; hook; threat; and vaccine.
 A successful scheme commonly has certain attributes: wide scope (a paradigm that explains much); opportunity for the carriers to participate and contribute; conviction of its self-evident truth (carries Authority); offers order and a sense of place, helping to stave off the dread of meaninglessness.

 Memetic Infector - Text by M. Alan Kazlev A sapient being used to infect societies or communities with a partiucular memeset.
 Memetic infectors resemble ordinary sophonts, but may differ psychologically, often having fanatical or one-sided enthusiasm for the meme-plex they are carrying.
 Infectors may be replicators (viruses) or non-replicators (memengers).